Evidence-Based Clinical Science?

-In an August 2010 article in Nutrition Review Jeffery Blumberg, PhD, professor in the Friedman School of Nutrition Science and Policy at Tufts University suggested that with each research approach, there are inherent limitations to the use of RCTs, particularly when testing the effectiveness of preventive nutrition.
-In contrast to drugs, nutrients have beneficial effects on multiple body tissues, and interact in a dynamic fashion with other nutrients found in supplements and the diet.
-But most RCTs can test only one or two compounds, each at a single dose, for a few years.
-This is too short a period to have significant impact on chronic degenerative disease that takes decades to develop.
+In an article published in Nutrition Review, Jeffery Blumberg, PhD, professor in the Friedman School of Nutrition Science and Policy at Tufts University suggested that with each research approach, there are inherent limitations to the use of RCTs, particularly when testing the effectiveness of preventive nutrition.
+In contrast to drugs, nutrients have beneficial effects on multiple body tissues, and interact in a dynamic fashion with other nutrients found in supplements and in the diet.
+But most RCTs only test a few nutrients on complicated degenerative disease that takes decades to develop.

 Dr. Blumberg further pointed out that RCTs must test a very specific and narrow question under a particular set of conditions, making it difficult to extrapolate the results to the general population.
 Thus diet and nutrition recommendations must rely on the totality of available evidence rather than exclusively on a single research approach like the RCT.